atxwang/atxwang.github.io/_posts/ea_essay.md

 **What do we do with STEM majors?**
 -
-everyone and their mom has been decrying the death of the humanities since the 80s and that in its
+everyone and their mom has been decrying the death of the humanities since the 80s, and that in itself is an essay post all on its own.

 **80,000 hours and altruistic**
 -